MarcelAlfonsoGarcia/D2SeamCarving/README.md

-This is our little work project
+This is our little work project.

+This was written by Marcel